rockkytb/SoftEngII-P08-SPG/README.md

 #### GET /api/clientsPreparation

-This API receives a vector of products and for every product received, retrieve the client id, name, surname, email and collect all the clients in an array without duplications. example:
+This API receives a vector of products_id and for every product received, retrieve the client id, name, surname, email and collect all the clients in an array without duplications. example:
 [
 {"ID":1,
 "Name":"Antonio",